 Results and discussion

-Each setting of model and features and each data set needs its own validation process.
+Each setting of model and features and each data set needs its validation process.
 According to the type of problem and the methods, we use two types of 10-fold CV to select the most proper model also to validate the results of the chosen model.
 The metrics which are used in validation are described in the following.

-Evaluation criteria for final three-class model
+Evaluation criteria for the final three-class model

-In this study, we classify drug pairs into three classes, according to the type of interaction or non-interaction, so in order to compare the method performance with other existing methods, four measurement criteria, F- measure, accuracy, Area Under Roc Curve (AUC), and Area Under Precision-Recall curve (AUPR) are used.
+In this study, we classify drug pairs into three classes, according to the type of interaction or non-interaction, so to compare the method performance with other existing methods, four measurement criteria, F- measure, accuracy, Area Under Roc Curve (AUC), and Area Under Precision-Recall curve (AUPR) are used.
 To define these criteria, we should use a confusion matrix as Table 3 demonstrates.

 Table 3 shows the confusion matrix for the triple class case.
 In this mode, we have to redefine the definitions of TP, TF, TN, and TP, as well as accuracy, precision, recall, and F- measure.